SWIFTSATFR3/swiftsatfr3.github.io/content/authors/Sreeram-Mandava/_index.md

 ---

-Sreeram Mandava is a second-year masters student in the electrical and computer engineering department at Rutgers University, studying under Professor Mandayam and Ivan Seskar.
+Sreeram Mandava was a second-year masters student in the electrical and computer engineering department at Rutgers University, studying under Professor Mandayam and Ivan Seskar.
 Before entering the master's program, Sreeram completed a bachelor’s at Rutgers University.
 He is particularly interested in the machine learning, wireless communication, and digital signal processing.
-He currently is a graduate assistant at WINLAB.
+He currently is a graduate student at Rice University.